 Knowledge of local, regional, and global water supply issues allows citizens to make appropriate decisions in preserving today's water for tomorrow's generation.
 A water conservation ethic instilled at an early age will last a lifetime.

 As one of the founding members of the Environmental Education Coalition of Napa County (EECNC), the City of Napa Water Division is committed to working with local schools and youth groups to provide the best possible water education opportunities.
 View the EECNC web site for details.
 To take advantage of our free water education programs, please call 707-257-9309 or Email the Water Resources Analyst.
 Current offerings include:

 Project WET Workshop

 Napa County teachers can gain access to award-winning classroom activities and earn a $100 stipend or 0.5 CEUs by participating in Project WET for the Napa Valley, six hours of hands-on, action-packed training.
 Stay tuned for our next local offering.
-Project WET (Water Education for Teachers) promotes awareness, appreciation, knowledge, and stewardship of water resources through the dissemination of classroom-ready teaching aids.
+Project WET (Water Education Today) promotes awareness, appreciation, knowledge, and stewardship of water resources through the dissemination of classroom-ready teaching aids.
 Interdisciplinary activities for grades K-12 are designed to enhance existing curriculum and are aligned to Common Core State Standards (CCSS) and Next Generation Science Standards (NGSS).

 Water Treatment Plant Field Trip